-- The government should elaborate a legislative framework, ethical and transparency standards, and guidelines on Al design, deployment, and use.
+- The government should design and implement effective oversight mechanisms to ensure proper accountability and transparency of law enforcement agencies in regard to digital rights and privacy; - The government should elaborate a legislative framework, ethical and transparency standards, and guidelines on AI design, deployment, and use.
 When elaborating these guiding principles and laws, the process should be open, inclusive and diverse stakeholders should be engaged; - To ensure accountability, the government should also outline procedures for auditing the operations of AI systems and publish the results of such inspections; and - The government should prioritise increasing digital resilience and awareness of the general public, as well as refraining from using disinformation tactics and ensuring transparency in the work of its StratCom unit(s).